plforacle/heatwave-aws/create-dbs/create-dbs.md

 ## Introduction

+You can access MySQL HeatWave on AWS using the MySQL HeatWave Console (a browser-based interface).

+If you have not yet registered for MySQL HeatWave on AWS, you must do that first.
+See Section 2.2, “Signing Up”. ???

+After you sign up and create a DB System, you can access MySQL HeatWave on AWS from a MySQL client or application.
+A MySQL user account is required.

-In this lab, you will create and configure ????
+In this lab, you will create and configure a new DB System.
+A HeatWave Cluster is created by default when creating a DB System.

-_Estimated Time:_ 20 minutes
+_Estimated Time:_ 10 minutes

 ### Objectives

 In this lab, you will be guided through the following tasks:

-- Create MySQL HeatWave Cluster
+- Login to MySQL Database Service console page
 - Create MySQL Database for HeatWave

 ### Prerequisites